 - For questions regarding receiving course credit for and/or the procedure for getting approval of an externship, please contact Molly Jackson, the Externship Program Coordinator, at firstname.lastname@example.org.

 - J.D. students should make an appointment with an advisor in OCS or OPICS.
-The Office of Graduate Careers serves LL.M. students and alumni.
+The Office of Graduate Careers serves LL.M. students and alumni who have graduated in the past three years.

 For your first visit to Office of Graduate Careers and if you have questions related to the job search process, resumes and cover letters, networking and informational interviewing, or other related topics.